huggingface/audio-transformers-course/README.md

 Adding a new chapter to the course is quite simple:

 1. Create a new directory under `chapters/en/chapterX`, where `chapterX` is the chapter you'd like to add.
 2. Add numbered MDX files `sectionX.mdx` for each section.
-If you need to include images, place them in the [huggingface-course/documentation-images](https://huggingface.co/datasets/huggingface-course/documentation-images) repository and use the [HTML Images Syntax](https://www.w3schools.com/html/html_images.asp) with the path `https://huggingface.co/datasets/huggingface-course/documentation-images/resolve/main/{langY}/{chapterX}/{your-image.png}`.
 3. Update the `_toctree.yml` file to include your chapter sections -- this information will render the table of contents on the website.
 If your section involves both the PyTorch and TensorFlow APIs of `transformers`, make sure you include links to both Colabs in the `colab` field.

 If you get stuck, check out one of the existing chapters -- this will often show you the expected syntax.

-Once you are happy with the content, open a pull request and tag [@lewtun](https://github.com/lewtun) for a review.
+Once you are happy with the content, open a pull request and tag [@MKhalusova](https://github.com/MKhalusova) or [@lewtun](https://github.com/lewtun) for a review.
 We recommend adding the first chapter draft as a single pull request -- the team will then provide feedback internally to iterate on the content 🤗!

 ## 🙌 Acknowledgements